The forex trading week has come and gone.

 “Incoming data suggest that labor market conditions continue to strengthen and inflation is moving up to 2 percent, consistent with the Committee’s expectations.
 At our upcoming meetings, the Committee will evaluate whether employment and inflation are continuing to evolve in line with these expectations, in which case a further adjustment of the federal funds rate would likely be appropriate.”

 The very hawkish rhetoric was a welcome surprise, which caused rate hike expectations to rise, sending the Greenback higher in the process.
 By the way, Forex Gump has a detailed write-up on the key points from Fed Head Yellen’s prepared speech, as well as some of the highlights from the Q&A session.
-You can read his write-up here, if you’re interested.

 Getting back on topic, the Greenback had a mixed performance after that as market players waited for a slew of U.S. economic reports to be released, namely the U.S. CPI and retail sales reports.
 And when they were released, the Greenback shot higher only to quickly double back and then continue sliding ever lower for most of the remainder of the week.

-The reason for the slide in not clear, with some market analysts pointing to profit-taking after an 11-day Greenback rally.
+The reason for the slide is not clear, with some market analysts pointing to profit-taking after an 11-day Greenback rally.
 Other market analysts pointed to the scaling back of rate hike expectations after the Yellen-induced rate hike hysteria.
 And that does appear to be the case, since odds for a March rate hike slumped to 17.7% by Friday, according to the CME Group’s FedWatch Tool.
 And for reference, odds for a March rate hike surged to 31% on Wednesday after the net positive economic reports were released and after Yellen’s second round of testimonies.

 Still, the later slide was not enough to completely erase the Greenback’s early gains, so the Greenback managed to end up a net winner this week.